 7. Don’t take too many actions in a short period of time.

 Instagram isn’t explicit about this at all, but taking too many actions in too short of a time period can get you shadowbanned.
-And if you’re unaware, taking ‘actions’ on Instagram is basically an umbrella term used to cover liking, commenting, posting, following, unfollowing and DMing on Instagram.
+And if you’re unaware, taking ‘actions’ on Instagram is basically an umbrella term used to cover liking, commenting, posting, following, unfollowing, and DMing on Instagram.

 DMing and commenting on posts from other handles are always a vital part of an initial Instagram growth strategy.
 If you’re going to be using these, you should know their limits

-There’s a lot of argument about what the exact limit of taking actions is.
+There’s a lot of argument about what the exact limit of taking action is.
 However, the truth is, there is no standard limit.
 It will be different for each account.
 There are supposedly many factors that determine how many actions can be taken by an account, but it essentially boils down to how ‘warmed up’ your account is.

-For new accounts with limited posts, followers, and likes, the permitted number of actions will be far less than bigger, more established accounts.
+For new accounts with limited posts, followers, and likes, the permitted number of actions will be far less than for bigger, more established accounts.
 Again, there is no standard limit for either kind, but if you’re managing a profile that is only a few weeks old, you wouldn’t want to cross more than 20 DMs/comments/likes/follows per hour.

 If you have to do more than this, you should space it out to avoid the risk of getting shadowbanned!